bjaggi/WeblogChallenge/README.md

 - Messy (ie real) data
 - Understanding data transformation
 This is not a pass or fail test, we want to hear about your challenges and your successes with this particular problem.

+TODO :
+fix the code on the repo
+spark streaming  to address windows ( check if batch can handle window processing, probably ncat ..)